Just a thought, from RESULTS ORIENTED

 The BCS and IET host an annual lecture in recognition of Turing's contribution in the field of computing.
 The 2007 lecture was given by Grady Booch.

-Booch asked people to think about what they are doing, because software has an impact on:
+Booch asked people to think about what they are doing when working on software, because they are changing the world.
+Software has an impact on:

 - organizations - by making new forms of organizations possible